cwendorf/EASI/docs/Examples/README.md

 ### References

-Cumming, G., & Calin-Jageman, R. (2017). *Introduction to the new statistics.* Routledge.
+Cumming, G. & Calin-Jageman, R. (2017). *Introduction to the new statistics.* Routledge.